Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-HookFunction.md

 GL\_TEXTURE\_2D textures, \> 0 for GL\_TEXTURE\_2D\_MULTISAMPLE textures.
 'width' and 'height' Width and height of the output framebuffer (=texture) in
 pixels or texels.
+'deleteOldTexturesIfPossible' defaults to 0.
+If set to 1, it will delete
+potential previously attached textures after assignment of the new ones if this
+is safely possible, in order to save some memory.

 [leftglHandle, rightglHandle, glTextureTarget, format, multiSample, width,
 height, leftFboId, rightFboId] = [Screen](Screen)('HookFunction', windowPtr,